HOW BECAUSE BERLIN HELPS PEOPLE MOVE TO BERLIN AND FIND WORK

-There are some things that Because Berlin cannot help with, including finding a job (as they are not a job placement agency), finding a flat, or getting a work permit at the German Consulate in your home country.
+There are some things that we cannot help with, including finding a job (as they are not a job placement agency), finding a flat, or getting a work permit at the German Consulate in your home country.

 6) Why are you free?
-How are you different from other paying services out there?
+How is Because Berlin different from other paid services out there?

-Because Berlin is a public private project operated by Berlin Partner in cooperation with the Berlin Senate for Economics, Energy and Public Enterprises.
+We are is a public-private project operated by Berlin Partner in cooperation with the Berlin Senate for Economics, Energy and Public Enterprises.

 Berlin Partner recognizes the importance of welcoming diverse talent from around the world in order to build a city that is socially and economically sustainable.
-Our work with Because Berlin has organically grown to making us a platform for diversity and inclusion, which is something Berlin Partner greatly supports, as cultural diversity is one of the city’s greatest strengths.
+Our work has organically grown to make us a platform for diversity and inclusion, which is something Berlin Partner greatly supports, as cultural diversity is one of the city’s greatest strengths.